English + Environment Course

 Since our efforts started, we have noticed a significant number of birds returning to the area.

-We are now fundraising money to purchase possum traps.
+We have recently added possum traps to our trapline and are now also reducing the possum population in that area.
 Possums are NZ's biggest pest which eat a massive amount of vegetation every night.

 COLC is a sponsor of the local Project Kiwi Trust